Double Chocolate Orange Sourdough Discard Loaf

 NOTES:

-• You don’t need to give this bread an overnight ferment (but you absolutely can!), its one you can bake straight away after rising.
+• You don’t need to give this bread an overnight ferment (but you absolutely can!), it's one you can bake straight away after rising.
 Great for when you need a loaf made from start to finish in one day.